fey-stein-king/ARP-Configuration/README.md

 ---

 ### Simulated Circuit
-The complete logical layout is available in `screenshots/topology_4pcs.png`.
+The complete logical layout is available in `screenshots/` folder.

 ---